-Notification for meeting - Letters be notified within adequate time.
-Letter to clearly indicate timelines for submission of documents/responses to the Committee for review.
+Notification for meeting - Letter to clearly indicate timelines for submission of documents/responses to the Committee for review.
 Letter to disallow submission of information or documents outside the set timelines.
 Letter to indicate submission of both soft and hard copies of the documents.
 The number of copies of the documents should be clarified in the letter too.